onealar1/Github-Assignment-CSCI-3323/STEPS.md

 ### Commit 3:

-    1 - added name and class to README file
+    1 - added steps for commit 3

+    2 - commit changes in github desktop

+        a. go to changes tab

+        b. select the files that were changed

+        c. add the message "Commit 3" and commit to the bug-fix branch

+        d. push to origin

+### Commit 4:

-    2 - added steps for commit 3
+    1 - added steps for commit 4

+    2 - added name, class, and assignment in the README file

     3 - commit changes in github desktop